 A key factor in developing an improving and empowered education system is valuing, respecting and developing education professionals’ knowledge and practices in order to support the students and communities to be served.
-This interactive workshop will explore evidence concerning effective approaches to continuous professional learning and development, drawing on international research and evidence plus experiences and opportunities in Scotland.
-The need to consider and balance educators’ voices, choices and agency in their own professional learning and the use of school and system led professional development for priorities relating to student attainment and equity will be discussed.
+This interactive workshop explored evidence concerning effective approaches to continuous professional learning and development, drawing on international research and evidence plus experiences and opportunities in Scotland.
+The need to consider and balance educators’ voices, choices and agency in their own professional learning and the use of school and system led professional development for priorities relating to student attainment and equity were discussed.

 B: Empowered and effective leadership at all levels

 This interactive session focused on the ways in which leaders at all levels in the system can contribute to school and system change.
 It looked at how distributed leadership can be an empowering leadership approach, when used wisely and provided some international examples of teacher empowerment through professional collaboration.
 The session considered the challenges and benefits of greater participation in leadership along with the potential for greater professional empowerment and agency.

 This workshop examined the implications of current education policy for how schools can fully realise the opportunities inherent in Curriculum for Excellence.
 The need to move from delivery and implementation approaches to improvement to a more dynamic learning culture was explored.

 The conference was held at the Hilton Grosvenor Hotel, Glasgow, on Friday 21 February 2020.

 It was supported by the University of Glasgow’s School of Education and Policy Scotland and all speakers offered their time on a pro-bono basis.